SCQF Level 5

-The course covers a broad range of fundamental topics including electrical wiring, electrical principles, how to use Programmable Logic Controllers, mathematics and safe working practices.
+The course covers a broad range of fundamental topics including electrical wiring, electrical principles, mathematics, safe working practices and how to use Programmable Logic Controllers.

 Applicants should have successfully completed a qualification at SVQ Level 2, with the addition of a Maths qualification for direct entry.
-Alternatively, applicants should have National 5 Maths at grade C or D.
+Alternatively, applicants should have National 5 Maths (Grade C or D).